jeremytammik/tbc/a/1795_material_asset_prop.md

 ####<a name="6"></a> Determine Full Path to Texture Bitmap

-Finally, to round off this colection of material asset property access methods, here is a results from a [comment](https://thebuildingcoder.typepad.com/blog/2016/10/list-material-asset-texture-and-forge-webinar-recordings.html#comment-4442686784) on [material asset textures](https://thebuildingcoder.typepad.com/blog/2016/10/list-material-asset-texture-and-forge-webinar-recordings.html):
+Finally, to round off this collection, here is a result from a [comment](https://thebuildingcoder.typepad.com/blog/2016/10/list-material-asset-texture-and-forge-webinar-recordings.html#comment-4442686784) on [material asset textures](https://thebuildingcoder.typepad.com/blog/2016/10/list-material-asset-texture-and-forge-webinar-recordings.html):